Karndean Flooring Cost

 Why has it become popular?

-Karndean flooring is popular due to its similar appearance to real hardwood flooring, which not only makes it stand out, but it will also cost you far less than wood flooring materials.
+Karndean flooring is popular due to its similar appearance to real hardwood flooring, which not only makes it stand out but will also cost you far less than wood flooring materials.
 It is also a very comfortable option as it is warm underfoot while also being extremely durable and easy to maintain.

 There are various factors you need to consider when calculating the overall cost of a typical Karndean floor installation, including: